 9. Drink plenty of water:

 In conclusion, the most important tip to keep in mind in this period is to drink plenty of water when your skin is very dry.
 It has worked most times for our patients and customers.
 Although supplements such as fish oil and flaxseed oil can help restore the skin's hydration, the best approach is for you to drink more water.
 And water is absolutely free.
+Some sources suggest that you need at least 16 ounces of water a day.

 10. Seek Professional Help: